 TPM2\PCR\Reset(), TPM2\PCR\Extend(), TPM2\PCR\Event(), and TPM2\EventSequenceComplete() require authorization for the PCR being modified.
-The type of the authorization may differ based on the PCR being modified.
-A PCR may be defined as having a fixed, EmptyAuth; a variable authValue; or a variable authPolicy.
+The type of the authorization can differ based on the PCR being modified.
+A PCR can be defined as having a fixed, EmptyAuth; a variable authValue; or a variable authPolicy.

 The authorization (authValue or authPolicy) for a PCR may apply to a set of PCR.
 That is, several PCR may be designated as using the same authorization value so that changing the authorization value (authValue or authPolicy) of any PCR in the set will change the value for all PCR in the set.
 A set of PCR that are authorized by an authValue are in an authorization set.
-A set of PCR that are authorized by an authPolicy are in a policy set.
+A set of PCR that are authorized by an authValue are in an authorization set.
+A set of PCR that are authorized by an authValue are in an authorization set.